 Get Your Record Expunged with the Help of Our Minneapolis Criminal Defense Lawyer

-Expungement is a court-ordered process which effectively “seals” a record of arrest or a criminal conviction.
+Expungement essential seals a record of an arrest or conviction from public view.
 That means a potential employer won’t see your past DWI conviction appear on your background check.

 At Brockton D. Hunter, P.A., we can help you obtain the results you desire.
 We understand how detrimental a DWI conviction can be on your personal and professional reputation, which is why we will do our best to protect your rights and future.